 Crafting Custom HTTP Requests

-Another common task in pen testing and red teaming is crafting custom HTTP requests.
-Go’s net/http package provides a powerful API for working with HTTP clients and servers.
+Crafting custom HTTP requests is another common task in pen testing and red teaming.
+Go’s net/http package provides a robust API for working with HTTP clients and servers.
 Let’s see an example of how to send an HTTP request with custom headers and a request body:

 package main